 New Book Alert!
 “Diabetes Sucks and You Can Handle it” by Dr. Mark Heyman

-Having lived with type 1 diabetes for 23 years, Dr. Mark Heyman, PhD, CDCES is no stranger to the ups and downs of T1D.
+Having lived with type 1 diabetes for 23 years, Dr. Mark Heyman, PhD, certified diabetes care and education specialist (CDCES) is no stranger to the ups and downs of type 1 diabetes (T1D).
 Now, he is proving that two things can be true when it comes to diabetes management:

 Diabetes sucks.
 And you can handle it.